Skip to main content

 This language intentionally captures the scenario where an app developer makes a business decision to share data with a third-party analytics or advertising firm.
 The enforcement action against Easy Healthcare, developer of the Premom app, hinged on this very point.
 The company shared sensitive health information with firms in China and with Google and AppsFlyer, which the FTC deemed a breach requiring notification.

-This transforms the HBNR from a simple law into a tool for enforcing transparency and user consent.
+This transforms the HBNR from a simple data security law into a tool for enforcing transparency and user consent.
 It forces app developers to confront a critical question ∞ is the consent they obtain from users for data sharing truly explicit and informed, or is it buried within a lengthy, unread terms of service agreement?

 The FTC’s stance suggests that the latter is insufficient to constitute “authorization,” thereby making such sharing a reportable breach.
 This has profound implications for the business models of many “free” wellness apps, which often rely on data monetization.